Fiat Chrysler muscles through, green shoots in North America

-DETROIT (AP) — Fiat Chrysler posted a second-quarter loss that was not as bad as feared with factories closed by the coronavirus erasing its profits.
+DETROIT (AP) — Fiat Chrysler overcame coronavirus-related factory shutdowns to post losses that were not as bad as feared, and the company predicted improvement for the remainder of 2020.

-The company lost just over $1.2 billion, (1.05 billion euros) but still made $46.2 million before taxes in North America.

-The Italian-American automaker was forced to idle plants in the U.S. for about seven weeks.
+The Italian-American automaker lost just over $1.2 billion, (1.05 billion euros) but still made $46.2 million before taxes in North America, where it was forced to idle plants for about seven weeks.
 That sapped much of the revenue from its most profitable market.

 The company said Friday that it would have “recovering profitability” and positive free cash flows during the second half of the year, driven largely by North America.
-It said the normal summer factory shutdowns have been eliminated or shortened at most North America plants to meet stronger than expected demand for vehicles.
+It said the normal summer factory shutdowns have been eliminated or shortened at most North America plants to meet stronger-than-expected demand for vehicles.

 The company lost an adjusted 77 cents per share from April through June, yet that was far better than the losses of $1.48 that Wall Street was bracing for, according to a survey by FactSet.